↓

 Sitar factory near Kolkata

-Sitar Factory Posted on Friday, 5 March 2010 by AnandaThursday, 5 October 2017
+SiTAR FAcToRY Posted on Friday, 5 March 2010 by AnandaThursday, 5 October 2017

 Watch this video from Mr Simonggill about present-day sitar making in Calcutta.
 Here the real work is done…!!
 These small factories almost cover the worldwide production of sitars.
 They produce prefab sitarbodies for all well-known sitar makers such as both Rikhi Ram’s, Hiren Roy, Srishty Musical, RA Sitarmaker, Hari Chand, Raj Musicals, Kartar Chand Dhiman, etc… Far gone are the old times…!!!